babylonlabs-io/covenant-signer/docs/deployment.md

 # node will operate; for this example, utilizing signet
 signet=1
 [signet]
-# port your bitcoin node will listen for incoming requests
+# Port your bitcoin node will listen for incoming requests;
 # below port is the canonical port for signet,
-# for mainnet, typically 8332 is used.
+# for mainnet, typically 8332 is used
 rpcport=38332
-# address your bitcoin node will listen for incoming requests
+# Address your bitcoin node will listen for incoming requests
 rpcbind=0.0.0.0
 # Optional: Needed for remote node connectivity
 rpcallowip=0.0.0.0/0